keptn/keptn.github.io/content/docs/0.13.x/operate/user_management/microsoft/index.md

 {{< popup_image
 link="./assets/oauth-login-message.png"
 caption="Accessing bridge without being logged in" width="800px">}}
 {{< popup_image
 link="./assets/oauth-login.png"
 caption="Entering user credentials" width="400px">}}

-* After the user successfully logs in with his Microsoft credentials, he is redirected back to the bridge.
+* After the user successfully logs in with his Microsoft credentials, the user is redirected back to the Bridge.
 Once redirected, the Bridge server fetches the user tokens and creates a session.
 The user is now successfully logged in.
 {{< popup_image
 link="./assets/oauth-logged-in.png"
 caption="User is logged in" width="800px">}}